First- and second-choice and alternate offers and how accepting works

 If you accept your first choice program offer after you’ve registered in courses for your second choice program, review and revise your course selections to ensure the courses you’ve registered in are required for your first choice program.

-7. I received an offer to a program I didn’t apply too.
+7. I received an offer to a program I didn’t apply too (alternate offer).
 What does this mean?

 Due to the high demand for some programs, we may consider you for a program that is related to one of the programs you applied to; this is referred to as an alternative admission offer.
-Typically, alternative offers are made when we receive final grade and course information and it’s clear that we aren’t able to consider you for admission to your first or second choice program.
+Typically, alternative offers are made when we receive an initial grade and course information and we are not able to consider you for admission to your first or second choice program at that time.

 Common programs for alternative offers include:

-- Faculty of Arts - Undeclared: Undeclared is when you don’t have a specific major.
-It gives you the flexibility to explore different courses.
+- Faculty of Arts - Undeclared: Undeclared gives you the flexibility to explore different courses - you do not have a specific major.
 You can take a full course load and register in any Faculty of Arts course that does not indicate a specific major as a prerequisite.
 From October 1 to February 1 of your first year, you can request a change of program (COP) through your Student Centre.
-Your first-year grades will be considered for the COP.
-We encourage you to speak with your Faculty advisor in first year to help with course planning.
+Your first-year grades will be considered for the COP if you have completed a minimum of 12 units.
+We encourage you to speak with your Faculty advisor in your first year to help with course planning.

-- Natural Sciences: The Natural Sciences degree option is an innovative, multidisciplinary program that allows you to concentrate on two of the following specialties offered by the Faculty of Science: Biology, Chemistry, Computer Science, Energy Science, Geoscience, Mathematics, and/or Physics.
+- Natural Sciences: The Natural Sciences degree option is an innovative, multidisciplinary program that enables you to explore a variety of areas offered by the Faculty of Science.
+These include Biology, Chemistry, Computer Science, Energy Science, Geoscience, Mathematics, and/or Physics.
 If you wish to focus on a specific area, you can request a COP From October 1 to February 1 of your first year of study.
-Your first-year grades will be considered for the COP.
-We encourage you to speak with your Faculty advisor in first year to help with course planning.
+Your first-year grades will be considered for the COP if you have completed a minimum of 12 units.
+We encourage you to speak with your Faculty advisor in the first year to help with course planning.

-- Open Studies: Admission into Open Studies allows you to complete university credit courses; however, you’re not part of a degree program.
+- Open Studies: Admission into Open Studies allows you to complete university credit courses; however, you are not part of a degree program.
 As an Open Studies student, you can take up to 12 units per term in your first year.
 While in your first year, you can re-apply to a degree program.
-If you completed a minimum of 12 units, you’ll be considered a transfer student.
-Please note that transfer requirements are different for every program and it’s strongly recommended that you connect with the Open Studies Advisor in the Student Success Centre to ensure you’re completing the correct courses and will meet the grade requirements.
+If you completed a minimum of 12 units, you will be considered a transfer student.
+Please note that transfer requirements are different for every program and it is strongly recommended that you connect with the Open Studies Advisor in the Student Success Centre to ensure you are completing the correct courses and will meet the grade requirements.
 You can book an appointment with the Student Success Centre by visiting http://www.ucalgary.ca/ssc/